lis-epfl/robogen/README.md

 in the course evaluation!

 Thanks to you for your help and sorry for any (many I guess, at the current stage) incovenient :-)

+## Contributions

+Here, we will keep track of your contributions both for the final evaluation and for maintaining your name associated to the project.

+* **Mikaz-fr** (Name Surname, Email) contributed instructions to compile the code on MAC OS X and adapted part of the CMAKE code for MAC OS.

 ## Git Repository